NoCompromises/nocompromises.io/markdown/documentation-checklist.md

 For each service, include a simple description of how it's used.
 For example, instead of just listing AWS, which has hundreds of services, you could list "AWS - servers, file storage, transactional email".
 It is also helpful to mention if a particular service requires use of a shared credential or secret.

 ### Action items

+- [ ] Document all domains owned, which registrar and DNS is used
 - [ ] Document all cloud providers in use (AWS, Digital Ocean, Google Cloud Platform, Azure, etc)
 - [ ] Document any managed hosting providers (WP Engine, Squarespace, etc)
 - [ ] Document any transactional or marketing email providers